chris-short/devopsish.com/content/post/002/index.md

 +++

 author = "Chris Short"
-categories = ["Weekly", "Newsletter", "DevOps News", "Cloud Native News", "GitOps News", "Open Source News", "2016"] date = 2016-12-18T00:00:00Z description = "It was the week before Christmas 🤶 🎅 and all through the DevOps world not a creature was stirring not even a mouse 🖱." draft = false
+categories = ["Weekly", "Newsletter", "DevOps News", "Cloud Native News", "Open Source News", "2016"] date = 2016-12-18T00:00:00Z description = "It was the week before Christmas 🤶 🎅 and all through the DevOps world not a creature was stirring not even a mouse 🖱." draft = false